A subject that has intrigued civilisation for years. What do you think of them?

 this because movement can be detected beneath the eyelids.

 Let’s examine what happens when we dream.

-Dreams are largely visual, as we know, but sound is a big factor too.
+Dreams are largely visual, as we know, but sound plays a big factor too.
 The driving modalities are sensory and emotive.
 Tactile sensations are definitely present.
 I recall feeling piercing cold tiles on my bare feet while dreaming (I wasn’t sleep walking!)
 Olfactory sensation is not so clear (for me anyway), same with the taste buds.
-Were you ever dreaming, you’re really thirsty, so you down several glasses of something cold only for it to do nothing for you?
+Were you ever dreaming that you’re really thirsty, so you down several glasses of something cold only for it to do nothing for you?
 For some reason things don’t seem to taste quite right in the dream world.

 Another weird thing is reading while dreaming.
 Words just get all jumbled up or won’t appear for you.
 It’s really annoying, especially if it’s an important letter, or a ‘secret message’ you’ve come upon.
 I think this is to do with the prefrontal cortex being relaxed.
 But in general the dreaming state largely resembles the waking one.

 When it comes to emotions they are firing exactly as when we’re awake.
 In the dream state we experience happiness, excitement, disappointment, even guilt.
 We can make love, get mad with someone, and of course feel confusion.
 That’s a common one.